 Leslie has embraced ministry in the Florida Conference.
 She notes, “The staff, BOD and numerous dedicated servants work very hard for the good of our local churches and our pastors, to provide resources, perspective, guidance and support in a wide variety of ways.
 There’s nowhere I’d rather do ministry than in this Conference with these amazing people.”

-Neal Watkins is the Minister for Community Life of the Florida Conference of the United Church or Christ.
+Neal Watkins is the minister for congregational life for the Florida Conference of the United Church or Christ.
 He and his wife, Pam, live in Vero Beach, Fla., with their children, Casey (9) and Caleb (6).
 Neal grew up as an active member of Coral Gables Congregational UCC in Miami and would later move to the Tampa Bay area, where he attended the University of South Florida and majored in religious studies while working as a member of Chapel on the Hill UCC and as the Faith Events Coordinator for the Florida Conference.

 Before returning to the Conference in the Spring of 2018, Neal worked for the Community Church of Vero Beach as youth minister, and later, the ministry associate for youth and families, where he helped design and lead “C2”, an attempt at emerging and engaging worship styles that embrace dynamic energy, informal structure and progressive theology.
 While working at CCOVB, Neal attended Chicago Theological Seminary, where he successfully defended his thesis, "Millennial Ecclesiology: Merging and Reconciling the Church's Latest Great Divide.”